mjberg/reading-and-writing/_posts/2020-09-10-Sounding-Smart-Vs-Being-Smart.md

 * Treat things as more experimental than certain
 * Doubt themselves and the past as a prediction of future results
 * Generally find them to be more empathetic
-* Generally talk slower
+* Often talk slower

-Of course, there are many exceptions to this heuristic - its most likely more of a continuum between two camps more than anything.
+Of course, there are many exceptions to this heuristic (if you can even call it that) - its most likely more of a continuum between two camps more than anything.
 One 'camp' more focused on external signals and the other 'camp' is more focused on internal, seem to be playing completely different games.